DW exclusive: Cybersecurity flaws leave Olympians at risk with Beijing 2022 app | DW | 18.01.2022

 "Our findings expose how My2022's security measures are wholly insufficient to prevent sensitive data from being disclosed to unauthorized third parties," Knockel states in the report.

-Among the many keywords are some profanities, but also expressions that reference politically taboo topics in communist China, which are censored by the state, including criticism of the Chinese Communist Party and its leaders, as well as keywords related to Falun Gong; the Tiananmen protests; the Dalai Lama; and the Uyghur Muslim minority in China's Xinjiang region.
+Among the many keywords are some profanities, but also expressions that reference politically taboo topics in China, which are censored by the state, including criticism of the Chinese Communist Party and its leaders, as well as keywords related to Falun Gong, the Tiananmen protests, the Dalai Lama and the Uyghur Muslim minority in China's Xinjiang region.
 One example on the list, which Citizen Lab reviewed, is the term "Holy Quran" in the Uyghur language.

 Citizen Lab, which has significant expertise in app-security analysis, says there was no indication in the current version of the app that this keyword list is being actively used for censorship.
 It was not immediately clear why the keyword list is present in the app.
 But researcher Knockel says, "Even though 'illegalwords.txt' isn't being used currently, My2022 already contains code functions which are capable of reading this file and applying it toward censorship, so activating the list's censorship would require little effort."

-Note: Editor's note: Following the report's release, DW has sent a request for comment to Apple and Google.